How to crop images and videos with FFmpeg

 Basic concepts of cropping in FFmpeg

-Cropping in FFmpeg is accomplished using the crop
+Cropping is achieved using FFmpeg’s crop

 filter, which requires four parameters: